racabe/spring-boot-microservices-stock/README.md

 To run this client it is necessary to have the [npm](https://www.npmjs.com/) installed and execute into the folder `stock-angular-client` the command `npm install`.
 After that you can execute `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build (in the directory `/dist` you can see a this build)

-To run the application, execute `npm start` for a developer server.
+To run the application, execute `npm start` or `ng serve` for a developer server.
 Navigate to [http://localhost:4200/](http://localhost:4200/).
 The application will automatically reload if you change any of the source files.

 In this url, you can see a list of product with 2 buttons: one of them to add a new product, and the other to retire a product (all changes are shown in the same list).